MaryNfs/Ninja-Therapy/README.md

 ### Prerequisites

-- Docker and Docker Compose installed on your machine.
+Docker and Docker Compose are installed on your machine.

 ### Steps